SimonPadbury/baselayer-3/_src/typography.md

 Font stack usage in Baselayer:

-* The base font stack `--ff-base` is set in the `<body>` tag and via the `t-base` utility class.
+* The base font stack `--t-default` is set in the `<body>` tag and via the `t-base` utility class.
 It is also set on form inputs and on heading tags (using `--h-ff: inherit;` so that you can override and set a different heading typeface).
 * The prose is only available via the `t-prose` utility class.
 Employ it on your `<article>` tag, or wherever you need.
 * The monotype is available via the `<code>`, `<kbd>`, and `<samp>` HTML tags, and in the `t-mono` utility class.